tdauth/wc3-mock-system/README.md

 * `-taunts`: Displays all available taunts and corresponding chat commands to the player.
 * `-mute/unmute X`: Mutes/unmutes taunts from player(s) X.
 * `-muted`: Lists muted players.
+* `-players`: Lists all playing players who you can send taunts to with their player numbers and color name and indicating whether you have muted them or not.

+`X` can have different values like multiple player numbers `1,2,4``, player colors `red,green,blue` or the following special identifiers:

+* `all`: Affects all playing players.
+This is the default behaviour if you do no not specify X.
+* `allies`: Affects all allied playing players.
+* `enemies`: Affects all enemy playing players.
+* `neutral`: Affects all neutral playing players.
+* `computer`: Affects all Computer playing players.
+* `user`: Affects all non-Computer playing players.
+* `teamX`: Affects all players from team X where X is a number.
+* `observers`: Affects all observing players.
+* `invaders`: Affects all enemy playing players who are near to your buildings and see them.
+* `victims`: Affects all enemy playing players who have buildings next to your army and you can see them.

+You can combine multiple identifiers like `enemies computer` which will select only playing Computer players who are your enemies.
+The comma means someting like or and starts a new condition.
+Hence, `enemies,computer` will send it to your playing enemies but also all playing Computer players.

+The special identifiers are shown in addition to the actual players who the taunt is send to.

+## Standard Quest

+By default, there is an optional quest in the quest log which describes how to use taunts and lists all available chat commands per player.

 ## Features

 * Easy to use without any dependencies or much effort.
 * Provides many standard chat commands.
 * Supports standard sounds from Warcraft III.
+* Predefined collections of standard Warcarft III sounds.
 * Multiple aliases per taunt.
 * Mute player texts and sounds.
 * Cooldowns to avoid spamming.
 * Enable taunts per player only.
+* Supports a quest per player listing all available chat commands.
 * Highly configurable via options and callbacks.
 * Non-leaking.